 One of the biggest parts of the Aman experience is that each property focuses on curating insider access to culture.
 This is achieved by partnering with locals to offer unique experiences that you otherwise wouldn’t be able to have at a large resort.

 Also, Aman properties are typically a fraction of the size of a chain hotel.
 The smallest Aman property, Aman-i-Khas, has exactly 10 rooms (luxury tents in this instance), while the average Aman has around 20 to 30 rooms.
 In fact, Aman Tokyo, the largest Aman property, has just 84 rooms.
 This should show you just how exclusive Aman is.

-    In many situations, using a travel portal like the Chase Ultimate Rewards travel portal or Amex Travel makes more sense compared to simply receiving a travel statement credit because of the extra value of your points you’d get.
+In many situations, using a travel portal like the Chase Ultimate Rewards travel portal or Amex Travel makes more sense compared to simply receiving a travel statement credit because of the extra value of the points you’d get.

 Usually, redeeming points for statement credits gets you at most 0.7 cents per point in value.
 But if you book Aman stays through the Chase travel portal, you’d get up to 1.5 cents per Ultimate Rewards point, which is more than double the value!

-    If you don’t have the Chase Sapphire Reserve card, you can still get an enhanced value of 1.25 cents per point if you have the Chase Sapphire Preferred® Card, or our preferred Chase business card, the Ink Business Preferred® Credit Card.
+If you don’t have the Chase Sapphire Reserve card, you can still get an enhanced value of 1.25 cents per point if you have the Chase Sapphire Preferred® Card or our preferred Chase business card, the Ink Business Preferred® Credit Card.

 Another amazing way to get a discount on Aman stays is to use the Citi Prestige card for 2 reasons:

-    That means that if you book a 4-night Aman stay for $1,500 per night using the fourth-night free benefit, you’d pay $4,500 instead of $6,000!
+That means that if you book a 4-night Aman stay for $1,500 per night using the fourth night free benefit, you’d pay $4,500 instead of $6,000!